SaritaFresita/QuadWord/quadword/content/blog/switching-to-graphics-mode-kernel-development.md

 struct vbe_info *info = (struct vbe_info *)0x500;
 ```

-That structured will be used throughout this file several times to do drawing.
+That structure will be used throughout this file several times to do drawing.

 [You can see this entry's changes here](https://codeberg.org/QuadWord/Kinl)